 What I am about to propose to you is speculative.
 It is opinion.
 It is an intriguing possibility the way I see it.
 I am not the only one who has thought along these lines, because some of us have wondered and talked about it in the past six months or so.
 I want to say it out loud and pass it along to you anyway, because I think that it may very well be more than coincidental.

-The deaths of Shirley MacDonald, Joan Rye, and Carol Ford mark the latest in a fairly long line of cancer-caused deaths in the Church of God.
+The deaths of Shirley MacDonald, Joanne Rye, and Carol Ford mark the latest in a fairly long line of cancer-caused deaths in the church of God.
 Just this week we heard of another death of a young woman, 32 years old.
 Her husband is a minister in the Philadelphia Church of God.
-She died of lymphoma, the same thing that killed both Joan Rye and Carol Ford.
+She died of lymphoma, the same thing that killed both Joanne Rye and Carol Ford.
 What is intriguing is that a very high percentage of these deaths by cancer is to women.

-Isaiah 1:4-6 Ah sinful nation, a people laden with iniquity, a seed of evildoers, children that are corrupters: they have forsaken the LORD, they have provoked the Holy One of Israel unto anger, they are gone away backward.
-Why should you be stricken any more?
-You will revolt more and more: the whole head is sick, and the whole heart faint, from the sole of the foot even unto the head there is no soundness in it; but wounds, and bruises, and putrefying sores: they have not been closed, neither bound up, neither mollified with ointment.
+Isaiah 1:4-6 Alas, sinful nation, a people laden with iniquity, a brood of evildoers, children that are corrupters!
+They have forsaken the LORD, they have provoked the to anger Holy One of Israel, they are turned away backward.
+Why should you be stricken again?
+You will revolt more and more.
+The whole head is sick, and the whole heart faints.
+From the sole of the foot even to the head there is no soundness in it, but wounds and bruises and putrefying sores; they have not been closed or bound up, or soothed with ointment.

-Let's just leave that for a little bit now, and we'll turn to Psalm 122:7 to another aspect of this same symbolism-imagery.
+Let us just leave that for a little bit now, and we will turn to Psalm 122 to another aspect of this same symbolism-imagery.

-What I'm beginning to draw upon here is the word walls.
+What I am beginning to draw upon here is the word walls.
 A wall is also a symbol in the Bible, and we see in this verse he appeals to God for peace of course within the city of Jerusalem.

-Ezra 9:9 For we were bondmen; yet our God has not forsaken us in our bondage, but has extended mercy unto us in the sight of the kings of Persia, to give us a reviving, to set up the house of our God, and to repair the desolations thereof, and to give us a wall in Judah and in Jerusalem.
+Ezra 9:9 For we were slaves.
+Yet our God did not forsake us in our bondage; but He has extended mercy to us in the sight of the kings of Persia, to revive us, to repair the house of our God, to rebuild its ruins, and to give us a wall in Judah and in Jerusalem.